OpacityLabs/opacity-avs-node/README.md

 Make a backup of your operator.yaml for convenience

-6. Register Node Operator
+5. Register Node Operator

 run:

 `make register-eigen-operator`
 OR
-`eigenlayer operator register operator.yaml`
+`./bin/eigenlayer operator register operator.yaml`

 You should see:
 <img width="1572" alt="Screenshot 2024-06-20 at 1 35 59 PM" src="https://github.com/OpacityLabs/opacity-avs-node/assets/76923506/4645e4b4-3599-4b65-a0e3-a6baa34af987">